richardsheridan/magic-afm/README.rst

 ------------
 If you notice any bugs, need any help, or want to contribute any code, GitHub issues and pull requests are very welcome!

+If you are reporting a crash, please include the traceback dump that is written in the source or PyInstaller folder.